DanSiew/pet-owners/README.md

 The Pet Owners Web Application using @angular/cli and install @ngrx/store.

-The project callling a simple json web services in Azure Websites.
+The project calls a simple json web services in Azure Websites.

-The Web Application is built on the Angular using typescripts as Modules,Containers, Components, Services and Stores.
+The Web Application is built on the Angular using typescripts as Modules, Containers, Components, Services and Stores.

-The application consume the rest service and output a list of all the cats in alphabetical order under a heading of the gender of their owner.
+The application consumes the rest service and output a list of all the cats in alphabetical order under a heading of the gender of their owner.

-It has one main component - app.component and a container component owners list that consumes pet-owner service.
+It has one main component - app component and a container component owners list that consumes pet-owner service.

 The scripts uses the strong type using typescripts and es6 syntax and complies into javascripts.